Natholi Oru Cheriya Meenalla

 Natholi Oru Cheriya Meenalla is a 2013 Indian Malayalam-language romantic comedy film directed by V. K. Prakash and written by Shankar Ramakrishnan.
 Starring Fahadh Faasil in dual roles and Kamalinee Mukherjee.
 Principal photography began on 22 November 2012 and wrapped by February 2013.
 The film is scripted by Shankar Ramakrishnan.
 The film released on 8 February 2013.The film is loosely based on director's Freaky Chakra.

 Plot

-Preman is the caretaker of a flat at Cochin, in Alwaye.
+Preman is the caretaker of a flat at Kochi, in Alwaye.
 Everyone in the flat calls him 'Natholi'.
 He faces some unfortunate events in the flat and begins to write a story with the same characters in his real life and plays with their lives in his story.
 The film revolves around the story of the conflict between Preman and the character he creates.
 He gradually loses control over the character he creates and it begins to act on its own.
 The rest of the movie is a display of Preman trying to wrest back control of his character and the ensuing plot twists.